 Best for: Couples, café culture, luxury stays, and relaxed sightseeing.

-- Excellent restaurants and cafés
+- Excellent restaurants and historic cafés.

-- Among the most expensive areas in Paris
+- Among the city’s most expensive neighbourhoods.

-- Less nightlife than Le Marais
+- Less nightlife than Le Marais.

 Typical hotel prices: Upper mid-range to luxury.